Nov 22, 2024

 Authorities Search for Motive In Sixth Grader’s Shooting Rampage

-Officers leave Rigby Middle School after a shooting in Rigby, Idaho on Thursday, May 6, 2021.
+Exterior view of Rigby Middle School with authorities present and police tape surrounding the area after a shooting incident.
 Photo Source: Officers leave Rigby Middle School after a shooting in Rigby, Idaho, file photo, May 6, 2021.
 (John Roark /The Idaho Post-Register via AP)

 The investigation into the Idaho school shooting at Rigby Middle School is ongoing as authorities continue searching for a motive behind a sixth grader’s shooting rampage.
 On Thursday at around 9:15 am, authorities were called to the middle school after teachers and students heard gunshots ring out on the school campus.